I am Eugene Chua, a philosopher of physics and science and a 5th year PhD candidate at UC San Diego.

 I am also interested in the problem of time in quantum gravity, and various proposals for resolving it.
 I am generally of the view that proposals which claim that time "emerges" from timeless settings don't succeed and typically sneak time in somewhere, somehow.
 I have a work in progress ("The Time in Thermal Time") and a paper with Craig Callender on this topic if you are interested! ("No Time for Time from No-Time")

 Recently, I became interested in studying the justifications behind the use of idealizations in physics, and science more generally.
-See "Quasi-Stationarity: The Impossible Process" for my ruminations on idealizations in the context of black hole physics.
-A follow-up paper on another idealization often used in black hole physics, "Justifying Asymptotic Flatness", is in preparation at the moment.
+A work in progress ruminates on one idealization commonly used in the context of black hole physics. ("Quasi-Stationarity: The Impossible Process") A follow-up paper on another idealization often used in black hole physics, "Justifying Asymptotic Flatness", is in preparation at the moment.
+In the medium term, I am also working on a general account of idealization and de-idealization with Western Ontario PhD student Yichen Luo.

-I work a little on formal epistemology on the side.
-I have done some work criticizing the principle of indifference in a paper currently under review, which targets Richard Pettigrew's recent defense of the principle using Joyce's epistemic accuracy framework.
+I work a little on formal epistemology and logic on the side.
+A paper I worked on as an undergraduate studies whether the underdetermination of quantum interpretations by evidence might have upshots for the 'true' logic of the world from an empiricist perspective. ("An Empirical Route to Logical ‘Conventionalism’") I have also done some work criticizing the principle of indifference in a paper currently under review, which targets Richard Pettigrew's recent defense of the principle using Joyce's epistemic accuracy framework.

 I also have interests in machine learning and data ethics.
 With data scientists, as PhD fellow at the Institute of Practical Ethics at UC San Diego, I worked on a foundational problem with a popular explainability algorithm, LIME, having to do with its naive sampling strategy.
-This enables possible adversarial attacks on LIME, which our proposal avoids with very high rates of success. ("Improving LIME Robustness with Smarter Locality Sampling") Right now, I am working with a colleague at UC San Diego, Faron Ray, on distinguishing two possible senses of bias ("Two Types of Bias") in the data ethics literature.
+This enables possible adversarial attacks on LIME, which our proposal avoids with very high rates of success. ("Improving LIME Robustness with Smarter Locality Sampling") Right now, I am also working on applying and extending Norton’s material theory of induction to ML algorithms: I develop an ‘materialist’ evaluative lens for licensing inductive inferences using ML.
+I propose the evaluation of both epistemic warrants (per Norton) and also normative warrants, arguing that both go beyond the scope of explainability algorithms. ("A Thick Material Theory of Machine Learning”)